HathorNetwork/hathor-wallet/README.md

 ### Warning Message for Windows:

-We are almost finishing the process of acquiring the certificates for Windows.
+We are finishing the process of acquiring the certificates for Windows.
 While we don't get it you may see a warning message when opening the wallet.

 ![Warning Windows](https://drive.google.com/thumbnail?id=1B5kLAXUMj4wmrRfmVtiQyoNe6Q7r8s_h&sz=w500-h375)